mardiros/blacksmith/docs/source/user/generic_middleware.rst

 implementation of the `HTTPMiddleware` that can be used to create own middleware.

-The middleware pattern is very common on http framework, in aioli, this is the same concept, the middleware is injected after the serialization of the request, before sending the http query, to intercept request and response.
+The middleware pattern is very common on http framework, in blacksmith, this is the same concept, the middleware is injected after the serialization of the request, before sending the http query, to intercept request and response.